YazanAhmad18/reading-notes/read02b.md

  * Centralized Version Control

  ## i understand the concept of git a system based on tracking files and also the changes that may occur to files and storing them, thus reducing the chance of information loss.
-Git traces its roots to the open source software project Linux kernel.and i understand how i can install git on my computer and link it with github and how i can make project in git

-## i learned how local git works , how save changes ,life  cycle of files , check the status of files , how tracking files and commit the changes and push them
+Git traces its roots to the open source software project Linux kernel.and i understand how i can install git on my computer and link it with github and how i can make project in git .i learned how local git works , how save changes ,life  cycle of files , check the status of files , how tracking files and commit the changes and push them